-If the the answer to question 70 is “Yes” or “Yes, in part”, does the transfer control system of your country comply with the following requirements?
+If the answer to question 70 is “Yes” or “Yes, in part”, does the transfer control system of your country comply with the following requirements?

 Before issuing an export licence or authorization for shipments of firearms, their parts and components and ammunition, verification that the importing State has issued an import licence or authorization (article 10, para.
 2 (a)).